Ebooks

 If you are on campus, you don't need to login to access an EBSCO ebook.
 If if you are off campus, you will be asked to log in with your EMU NetID.
 If you aren't asked to log in, there may be an issue with the link you have to the book.
 In that case, try searching for the ebook in E-search (use ebook search provided below).

-If you are asked to log in and your login doesn't work, you may need to update your NetID password (see Login Problems below).
+If your login doesn't work, it's possible that you may need to update your NetID password (see Login Problems below).

 To authenticate your browser needs to accept cookies.
 If you have trouble logging into the book, you may need to change browser settings to accept cookies.